diegoaranas/gpt-grading/README.md

 assignmentgrades.csv
 ```

-The `assignmentsgrades.csv` file contains the grades of the students for the assignments.
+The `assignmentsgrades.csv` file should contain the grades of the students for the assignments.
 The other files contain the grades of the students for the individual criteria.
 The `grades` folder should be placed in the root of this repository.
-The `grades` folder is not included in this repository, as it contains private student data.
+The some of these files in the `grades` folder are not included in this repository, as they contain private student data.

 After running `main.py`, the `grades` folder should contain the output of the grading process, which should have the following structure: